Did Prince Philip Really Have An Affair?

 Advertisement

-What we do know is that Philip was sent away on the Commonwealth Tour in 1956 partly because of rumors of infidelity.
-As the 2016 documentary Inside Buckingham Palace claims, "Royal aids panicked as rumors grew about Philip having affairs.
+What we do know is that Philip was sent away on the Commonwealth Tour in 1956 partly because of rumours of infidelity.
+As the 2016 documentary Inside Buckingham Palace claims, "Royal aids panicked as rumours grew about Philip having affairs.
 The affairs were denied and there was no evidence.
-But rumors persisted...Action was needed.
+But rumours persisted...Action was needed.
 In 1956 the queen was advised to let Philip go away on a long overseas tour which should keep him out of trouble."

 The most famous of Philip's supposed affairs was with a dancer named Patricia "Pat" Kirkwood, whom he met after her headlining performance at the London Hippodrome in the year 1948.
 Philip and his friend met Kirkwood at her dressing room, and they spent the evening dancing at a nightclub.
 At the time, then-Princess Elizabeth was eight months pregnant with Charles.